Queer Rhetorics, Feminist Composition/Rhetoric, Multimodal Composition, Digital Rhetoric

-The Routledge Handbook of Digital Writing and Rhetoric.
-Under contract with Routledge.
-Forthcoming 2017.
+The Routledge Handbook of Digital Rhetoric and Writing.
+Routledge, 2018.
 Co-edited with Jonathan Alexander.
-Print.

 Sexual Rhetorics: Methods, Identities, Publics.
-New York: Routledge, 2015.
+Routledge, 2015.
 Co-edited with Jonathan Alexander.
-Print.

 On Multimodality: New Media in Composition Studies.
 CCCC Studies in Writing and Rhetoric Series.
-Carbondale, IL: NCTE, 2014.
+NCTE, 2014.
 Co-authored with Jonathan Alexander.
-Print.